Worf

 Worf, son of Mogh is a fictional character in the Star Trek franchise, portrayed by actor Michael Dorn.
-He appears in the television series Star Trek: The Next Generation (TNG), seasons four through seven of Star Trek: Deep Space Nine (DS9) and the third and final season of Star Trek: Picard, as well as the feature films Star Trek Generations (1994), Star Trek: First Contact (1996), Star Trek: Insurrection (1998), and Star Trek: Nemesis (2002).
+He appears in the television series Star Trek: The Next Generation (TNG), seasons four through seven of Star Trek: Deep Space Nine (DS9), and the third and final season of Star Trek: Picard, as well as the feature films Star Trek Generations (1994), Star Trek: First Contact (1996), Star Trek: Insurrection (1998), and Star Trek: Nemesis (2002).

-Worf is the first Klingon main character to appear in Star Trek, and in 11 seasons as a regular character on TNG and then DS9, has appeared in more Star Trek franchise episodes than any other character.
+Worf is the first Klingon main character to appear in Star Trek.
+In 11 seasons as a regular character on TNG and DS9, plus appearances as a recurring character in Picard, Worf has appeared in more Star Trek franchise episodes than any other character.

 Casting

 Initially, Worf was not intended to be a regular character, as Gene Roddenberry wanted to avoid "retreads of characters or races featured prominently in the original Star Trek series".
 Accordingly, a cast portrait released in June 1987 to promote the upcoming series did not include Worf.
 Several "tall, slim, black actors" auditioned for Worf before Michael Dorn came along.
 Not only did the Worf character become a regular on The Next Generation, he was continued on the Deep Space Nine series for four more seasons (1995–99) and talk of a spin-off Worf show continued even into the 2010s.

 He made his debut in 1987 in "Encounter at Farpoint", and last appeared in character in 2023 in Picard season 3.
 Dorn as Worf made 283 on-screen appearances, the most of any actor in the Star Trek franchise.